Mkelly46nd/Mark-Kelly-AI-resume-Reviewer-Google-Studio-/README.md

     *   Open http://localhost:3000 in your browser to view the app.

 *(Note: If deploying to GitHub Pages, run `npm run build` and deploy the output directory.)*

+### Using the Sample Resume
+To quickly test the application without using your own data:
+1. Open the file `SAMPLE_RESUME.txt` located in this repository.
+2. Copy the entire text content.
+3. Paste it into the **"Paste Your Resume"** text area in the application.
+4. (Optional) Enter a job description like "Product Manager" or "Biotech Researcher".
+5. Click **"Review My Resume"** to see the AI analysis in action.

 ## AI Component Explanation